moliver28/research-handbook/content/handbook/engineering/infrastructure/test-platform/reliable-tests.md

   in the `qa-reliable` jobs.
 - **Blocking Tests**:
   - Executed in MRs and master in `gdk-qa-blocking` jobs for ongoing quality assurance.
-  - Also executed in MRs which include feature flag changes in `gdk-qa-blocking-ff-inverse` jobs to validate E2E specs in both feature flag states.
+  - Also executed in `gdk-qa-blocking-ff-inverse` jobs in MRs that include feature flag changes to validate the tests in both feature flag states.

 ## Future Iterations